Aggravated Assault

 Potential Penalties for Aggravated Assault

-The penalties for aggravated assault in Western Australia vary based on the specific circumstances and the court in which the case is heard:
+The penalties for aggravated assault in Western Australia vary on the type of assault alleged, and which court the charge is heard in.

 Defences Against Aggravated Assault Charges

-Our team of assault lawyers will assess your case to determine the most appropriate defence strategy.
+Our experienced team of assault lawyers can assess your case to determine the most appropriate defence strategy.